-Each individual investor holds the shares on proportionate basis.
-The shares held by the unit holder represent their portion in the fund.
-The investors are entitled equally to both profit or loss as the case may be, when the securities are sold.
+Each investor holds the shares on a proportionate basis.
+The shares held by the unitholder represent their portion in the fund.
+The investors are entitled equally to both profit or loss as the case may be when the securities are sold.

-As a mutual fund is a collective investment the risk is spread among the investors.
-It does not require huge investment, but only with a small amount of investment a person can get the benefit of portfolio investment.
+As a mutual fund is a collective investment the risk above-given among the investors, it does not require huge investment, but only with a small amount of investment a person can get the benefit of portfolio investment.